abbdaveck/FableAI/README.md

 ### Backend

+The backend is basiclly basically a loop that continuously checks a file on my computer to check if it has been updated with new info.
+If that is the case it it send the data to the AI.
+The scripts then checks for things like dubble spaces in the text from the AI writes it to a file for the API to see and send to the user.

+### Training AI
+I used code by [Max Wolf](https://minimaxir.com/2019/09/howto-gpt2/) to train my model.
 The GPT2 model that I use is a 744-model trained with the 10 000 most popular stories from the subreddit r/nosleep.
 I used a PRAW (Python API Reddit Wrapped) to take the stories write them to a text file on my computer.
 The auothors using that subreddit have a tendency to link to their other stories in the end of the story which meant that sprinkled in with all of the stories there were a bunch of URLs and such.
 I tried to manually clean them up but since all of the stories combined is more combines to more than 2 million words and a little over 4700 pages that obviously was impossible.
 So most of the text is left unedited and therefore some of the outputs frp, the AI are a bit weird.

-The backend is basiclly basically a loop that continuously checks a file on my computer to check if it has been updated with new info.
-If that is the case it it send the data to the AI.
-The scripts then checks for things like dubble spaces in the text from the AI writes it to a file for the API to see and send to the user.

 ### API

 The API is a simple Flask API that through PUT and GET request is the link between the user and the backend.
 Since Flask runs locally I use NGROK to make the API public.
 The downside to this is that a NGROK session is only eight hours and after that I need to restart it.
-I didn't bother writing a CORS (Cross Origin Resource Sharing) API and therefore I use the wonderfull API, CROS Anywhere made by Rob Wu.
+I didn't bother writing a CORS (Cross Origin Resource Sharing) API and therefore I use the wonderfull CROS Anywhere API made by Rob Wu.
 I send the all the requests through CORS Anywhere and it handles all that.

 ### Frontend/Website